We may earn income from links in this post. Please read this Disclosure for details.

 - Excellent WiFi.

-- El Papillon, the onsite restaurant isn’t open year-round.
+- The onsite restaurant isn’t open year-round.
 When it’s open, it offers a reasonably-priced, excellent breakfast.

 - Dinner isn’t available onsite.
 So plan to go out and sample some of the great local Grenadian food.